- Fantastic screen

-In terms of size and design though the iPhone 6 is way ahead of the S5.
-Made of brushed aluminium it's just 6.9mm thick compared to the 8.1 of the Galaxy S5 and feels a whole lot more premium in hand.
-Touch ID is also a lot easier to use than the fingerprint scanner on the S5.
+In terms of ergonomics and design though the iPhone 6 is way ahead of the S5.
+Made of brushed aluminium it's just 6.9mm thick compared to the 8.1mm of the Galaxy S5 and feels a whole lot classier in your hand.
+Touch ID is also a lot easier to use than the fingerprint scanner on the S5, too.
 If you like phones you can easily use one-handed then the iPhone 6 wins out.

 iOS 8 is also a big step up and is a slicker experience than the TouchWiz heavy interface on the S5.
-The Samsung is more customisable but the iPhone is smoother and easier to use.
+The Samsung is more customisable, but the iPhone runs smoother and is easier to use.

 Add to that a microSD slot for cheap extra storage, removable battery and a camera that in some cases exceeds the solid snapper on the iPhone 6 and the Galaxy S5 becomes a compelling proposition.
 That's before you even factor in that it's now a lot cheaper.

 Read more: Samsung Galaxy S5 vs iPhone 6